shriekdj/ubuntu-on-termux/README.md

 # ubuntu-on-termux
 run this bash script to install the ubuntu in termux **Be Aware of that The Software Size Will Be Very Big**

+At Here I Will Gonna Show How You can install ubuntu under your termux emulator **without rooting** your device.

 ## Manual Installation
 - Update and Upgrade the Termux :- ```apt-get update && apt-get upgrade -y```.